19hours/sg-statutes/Acts/Criminal Procedure Code.md

 [Act 27 of 2014 wef 01/10/2014]

-(3) Before imposing any sentence of reformative training, the court must call for and consider any report submitted by the Commissioner of Prisons, or any person authorised by the Commissioner of Prisons to submit the report on his behalf, on the offender’s physical and mental condition and his suitability for the sentence; and if the court has not received such a report, it must remand the offender in custody for a period or periods, not exceeding one month in the case of any single period, to enable the report to be submitted.
+(3) Before imposing any sentence of reformative training, the court must call for and consider any report submitted by the Commissioner of Prisons, or any person authorised by the Commissioner of Prisons to submit the report on his behalf, on the offender’s physical and mental condition, the offender’s suitability for the sentence, and the nature of the rehabilitation that is recommended for the offender; and if the court has not received such a report, it must remand the offender in custody for a period or periods, not exceeding one month in the case of any single period, to enable the report to be submitted.

 [Act 1 of 2014 wef 01/07/2014]

+[Act 19 of 2018 wef 31/10/2018]

 (4) The court must give a copy of any report submitted by the Commissioner of Prisons to the offender or his advocate and to the Public Prosecutor.

 [Act 1 of 2014 wef 01/07/2014]

 (5) A person sentenced to reformative training must be detained in accordance with the regulations made under section 428.

+(6) A sentence of reformative training must specify, as the minimum period of detention, such of the following periods as the court may determine to be the most appropriate for the rehabilitation of the offender:

+(a) 6 months beginning on the date the sentence takes effect;

+(b) 12 months beginning on the date the sentence takes effect.

+[Act 19 of 2018 wef 31/10/2018]

+(7) A sentence of reformative training (including any period of supervision under the sentence) must not extend beyond 54 months after the date the sentence takes effect.

+[Act 19 of 2018 wef 31/10/2018]

+(8) The period of detention under a sentence of reformative training must not extend beyond —

+(a) 54 months after the date the sentence takes effect, in any case that may be prescribed; or

+(b) 36 months after the date the sentence takes effect, in any other case.

+[Act 19 of 2018 wef 31/10/2018]

+(9) A sentence of reformative training (including any period of supervision under the sentence) that is imposed on a person expires if, while the person is serving the sentence —

+(a) a sentence of corrective training, or another sentence of reformative training, is imposed on the person; or

+(b) the person is detained under an order made under section 30(1) of the Criminal Law (Temporary Provisions) Act (Cap.
+67).

+[Act 19 of 2018 wef 31/10/2018]

+(10) Where a person, while serving a sentence of reformative training (including any period of supervision under the sentence), is sentenced to imprisonment, the sentence of reformative training does not expire, but runs concurrently with the sentence of imprisonment.

+[Act 19 of 2018 wef 31/10/2018]

 ### Sentence in case of conviction for several offences at one trial